Page updated June 3, 2020 at 7:30 a.m.

-Our top priority is the health, safety and well-being of the community and our employees.
+Our top priority continues to be the health, safety and well-being of the community and our employees.

 Updated March 20, 2020 at 7:30 p.m.

-Starting Friday, March 20, customers are required to use the rear doors for both entering and exiting the bus to help exercise social distance between operators and passengers.
+Effective March 20, customers are required to use the rear doors for both entering and exiting the bus to help exercise physical distance between operators and passengers.
 The front doors will remain available for those who use a mobility device or require the low floor bus service.
 As a result of this change, the fare boxes will be out of service and transit fares are waived for both conventional and paratransit service until further notice.

 Weekday service was replaced by the Saturday service schedule.
 Saturday service utilizes base routes that cover most of the city.
 The service reaches major destinations, including hospitals, commercial areas and employment areas.
 This results in a reduction of the frequency of buses from Monday to Friday during peak periods from 15-minute service to 30-minute service.
 Route 40 Albert Express and 60 Arcola Express will continue to run on weekdays.
 Service on Saturdays will run on a Sunday service schedule.
 Sunday and holidays will remain at the same service level.